svacefil/legal-glossary-explorer/README.md

-# Legal Glossary Explorer
+# DBpedia Programming Languages Explorer

-A rebuilt version of the legal glossary explorer.
-It keeps the same output (querying the slovník.gov.cz SPARQL endpoint and rendering the concept table) but ships with a cleaner architecture, TypeScript everywhere, and a more intentional UI.
+A SPARQL-powered explorer for programming languages from DBpedia.
+It builds queries client-side (React + Vite + TypeScript), lets you filter by name text, paradigm, or developer, and shows abstracts, release info, paradigms, developers, and influences.

 ## Features
-- Typed query-builder using `sparqljs` with the original result and facet query templates.
+- Typed query-builder using `sparqljs` with DBpedia result and facet templates.
-- Faceted filtering (text + select), server-driven select options, and pagination.
+- Faceted filtering (text + select), server-driven select options with counts, and pagination.
 - React + Vite + TypeScript with a small test suite (`vitest`) to guard query generation.
 - Clear separation of concerns: config in `src/config`, data layer in `src/services`, view logic in `src/hooks`, and presentational components in `src/components`.